nuvolaris/nuvolaris-cli/README.md

 If the extension is in format:  `.<version>.<extension>`, it will deploy an action of  `--kind <language>:<version>`

+## Static frontend

+Nuv is also able to deploy static frontends.
+A static front-end is a collection of static asset under a given folder that will be published in a web server under a path.

+In general, for each namespace there will be a `https://<namespace>.<domain>` website where to publish the resources.
+For the local deployment there will be a website `http://127.0.0.1:8080` where the resources are published, with the namespace and the domain ignored.

+The path where the assets are published depends on the path in the action hierarchy.

+The sub-folder `web` is deployed as "/".

+Any subfolder `web` under `packages\default\<action>\web` is published as `/<action>`.

+Any subfolder `web` under `packages\<package>\<action>\web` is published as `/<package>/<action>`

 ## Multi File Actions

 **initial draft**